Turn! Turn! Turn!

 "Turn!
 Turn!
-Turn!", also known as or subtitled "To Everything There Is a Season", is a song written by Pete Seeger in 1959.
+Turn!", also known as or subtitled "To Everything There Is a Season", is a song written by Pete Seeger.
+Most sources date the song's composition to 1959, but according to Seeger's own account, near the end of his life, he composed the song in 1954.
 The lyrics – except for the title, which is repeated throughout the song, and the final two lines – consist of the first eight verses of the third chapter of the biblical Book of Ecclesiastes.
 The song was originally released in 1962 as "To Everything There Is a Season" on the folk group the Limeliters' album Folk Matinee, and then some months later on Seeger's own The Bitter and the Sweet.

 The song became an international hit in late 1965 when it was adapted by the American folk rock group the Byrds.
 The single entered the U.S. chart at number 80 on October 23, 1965, before reaching number one on the Billboard Hot 100 chart on December 4, 1965.
 In Canada, it reached number 3 on November 29, 1965, and also peaked at number 26 on the UK Singles Chart.

 Lyrics

-The lyrics are taken almost verbatim from the book of Ecclesiastes, as found in the King James Version of the Bible, though the sequence of the words was rearranged for the song.
-Ecclesiastes is traditionally ascribed to King Solomon, who would have written it in the 10th century BC, though modern scholarship dates its composition much later, up to the third century BC:
+The lyrics are taken almost verbatim from the book of Ecclesiastes, as found in the King James Version of the Bible.
+Ecclesiastes is traditionally ascribed to King Solomon, who would have written it in the 10th century BC, though modern scholarship dates its composition much later, up to the third century BC.
+The Biblical text posits there being a time and place for all things:

 To every thing there is a season, and a time to every purpose under the heaven:

 A time to be born, and a time to die; a time to plant, and a time to pluck up that which is planted;

 A time to kill, and a time to heal; a time to break down, and a time to build up;

 A time to weep, and a time to laugh; a time to mourn, and a time to dance;

 A time to cast away stones, and a time to gather stones together;

 A time to embrace, and a time to refrain from embracing;

 A time to get, and a time to lose; a time to keep, and a time to cast away;

 A time to rend, and a time to sew; a time to keep silence, and a time to speak;

 A time to love, and a time to hate; a time of war, and a time of peace.